Media Reports, Awards, and Speeches

 - January-March 2013: Led an important strategy consulting project commissioned by the UK Government Office for Science Foresight Program, which is a part of the UK Department for Business, Innovation and Skills (BIS).
 The overall project is “The Future of Manufacturing.”
 According to the project overview, “the manufacturing share of the UK economy has declined, from 22% of GDP in 1990 to around 10% today...
 The Future of Manufacturing project will provide a timely and fresh look at the long-term picture for the manufacturing sector out to 2050, investigating global trends and drivers of change.
 The project calls on industry and academic expertise from the UK and abroad to explore how the UK can maximise key opportunities and mitigate risks...
 The Government Office for Science Foresight programme leads the project, under the direction of the Government Chief Scientific Adviser, Professor Sir John Beddington.
 Vince Cable, Secretary of State for Business, Innovation and Skills, is the project sponsor Minister...
 The project’s fresh thinking, innovative evidence base and futures analysis will help inform policy makers in the Department for Business, Innovation and Skills and a range of other relevant departments throughout the project and beyond.” (see project overview website: http://www.bis.gov.uk/foresight/our-work/projects/current-projects/future-of-manufacturing).

 Our specific mandate is to conduct a forward-looking expert review of “Winning the future markets for UK manufacturing output.”
 I collaborated with Professor Klaus Meyer, China Europe International Business School, Shanghai, China.
 Our expert review is expected to be published and disseminated in October 2013.
-(We cannot disseminate its content prior to its release by the UK government.)
+Our full report (c)2013 Crown Copyright (UK public domain)

 October 30, 2012: UT Dallas News Center (daily campus-wide email bulletin): “Ceremonies pay tribute to university faculty and benefactors,” reporting the investiture ceremonies for endowed chairs.
 Although I was appointed to hold the O.P.
 Jindal Chair of Management in October 2011 (in the same month when the Jindal School was named), the investiture ceremonies took place on October 23, 2012.
 President David Daniel presided over the ceremonies, and my family was in attendance (my wife was quoted on p.
 2 and the family picture was on p.
 3).
 (PDF for article).